hillaryke/hillaryke/README.md

 - 🔭 I’m currently working on improving my Machine Learning and Generative AI Engineering skills
 - 🌱 I’m currently learning *machine learning and CS algorithms*
-- 📚 In my spare time, I like reading books, particularly on Philosophy.
+- 📚 In my spare time, I like reading books.

 ### :hammer_and_wrench: Languages and Tools :